techlifeadventuresVol. 03 · May 2026

 India's AI strategy reflects a calculated bet: rather than competing with the US and China on frontier model development, India is positioning as:

-Whether this strategy succeeds depends on execution—and the AI Impact Summit 2026 will be the first major test of India's ambitions on the global stage.
+Whether this strategy succeeds depends on execution—the AI Impact Summit 2026 was a strong opening signal, but the follow-through over the next 12 months will be the real test of India's ambitions on the global stage.

 Conclusion